 Their commissions and currency conversion fees have been lowered, and they’ve totally discontinued their account plans (meaning you won’t be charged that fee).
 If Saxo wasn’t compelling before, they certainly are now.

 Note: Saxo still has tiers (Classic, Platinum, and VIP).
-But unless you’re trading with S$300K, you will be in the Classic tier.
+But unless you start trading with S$300,000 and above, you will start off in the Classic tier.

 Saxo commission and trading fees